bitspittle/appxyz/site/src/jsMain/resources/markdown/About.md

 # About this template

-This template is intended to both demonstrate some fundamentals of the Kobweb framework and act a starting point you can build your own app from.
+This template is intended to both demonstrate some fundamentals of the Kobweb framework and act a starting point you can build your own site from.

 ---